ngl4/formation_journey/1-on-1-w-Mentor/README.md

 **Reflection & Takeaways:**
 - Kemet's journey to tech is defintely really inspiring!
 From humanities major, self-taugtht + Bootcamp fullstack development, start-up to Big tech work experience.

-- `Luck & Preparation` are just as important to get his first tech role.
+- `Luck & Preparation` were just as important to get his first tech role.

 - When picking a company, it can be opinionated and everyone has a different answer to this.
 It is crucial to do some researches through `networking`, read reviews on `Glassdoor or Blind`, and also based on the conversation with the hiring manager, `be aware of how they answer your questions on their team culture`